summercampisland/nakatani-wiederien.github.io/README.md

 # nakatani-wiederien.github.io
-Brendan Nakatani-Wiederien is a mixed-media artist based in Issaquah, Bellevue, and Seattle, who explores the subtle and often overlooked feelings relevant to social and ecological morality.
+Brendan Nakatani-Wiederien is a mixed-media artist based in Issaquah, Bellevue, and Seattle, who explores subtle and often overlooked feelings relevant to social and ecological morality.